pseudo7/PseudoParallax/README.md

 - Slide the finger `Up/Down` to perform **Trombone Parallaxing.**
 <hr>

-PS: Thanks for DevAssets for the models.
+PS: Thanks to DevAssets for the models.

 Copyright (c) 2019 Nikhil Sood